The Woman Who Wouldn't Be Forgotten — Modern Paraphrase | fresh.bible

 "What a breach you've made for yourself!"

-They named him Perez — meaning "breach" or "breakthrough."
-His brother came out after him with the scarlet thread still on his hand, and they named him Zerah.
+They named him — meaning "breach" or "breakthrough."
+His brother came out after him with the scarlet thread still on his hand, and they named him .

-Here's what makes this chapter matter beyond its own drama: Perez — the one who pushed through unexpectedly, born from the most scandalous chapter in Judah's life — is the ancestor of .
-And through , the ancestor of .
-When opens his with genealogy, Tamar is right there in the first few verses.
+Here's what makes this chapter matter beyond its own drama: Perez — the one who pushed through unexpectedly, born from a chapter would have preferred to bury — is the ancestor of .
+And through David, the ancestor of .
+When opens his with Jesus's genealogy, Tamar is right there in the first few verses.
 Not hidden.
 Not footnoted.
 Named.

 God didn't work around this mess.
 He worked through it.
 And the woman everyone forgot about?
 She ended up in the family tree of the .